Bathtime. The beauty in the bathtub is Lee Miller, an American-born model and artist—and wartime photojournalist for British Vogue.

 The bathtub?
 Adolf Hitler’s.

 The framed photo of Hitler.
 The nude statuette.
-The bather’s uniform on the chair.
+The bather’s clothes on the chair.
 The boots.
-The muddy bathmat.
+The bathmat.
+The mud prominent on the bathmat.

 It is widely believed that Miller—who moved in modern and avant garde artistic circles that included Picasso and the surrealist Man Ray—deliberately emphasized the mud to rub Hitler’s nose in his imminent downfall.